Marie Schrader: Analysis

 Writer Brad Klypchak linked Marie's kleptomaniac behavior to the emotional emptiness of material abundance.
 In the Breaking Bad finale, Marie is shown wearing black-and-white instead of her usual purple; according to Screen Rant's Matthew Wilkinson, this symbolizes her grief.

 Legacy

 "Marie's Purple Cake" was a real dessert item offered at the "Breaking Bad Experience" pop-up that opened in Los Angeles in 2019 during the premiere of El Camino: A Breaking Bad Movie.

+In 2023, American Power-Pop band Scoopski released a song called "I Agree, Marie" about Marie Schrader's kleptomania tendencies.
+The song was praised by Betsy Brandt.